 One of the major things you will be relying on when you get a franchise is its already-established brand.
-It should be a brand that is already widely recognized or one that has a strong awareness strategy as it grows.
+It should be widely recognized or already has a strong brand awareness strategy.
 Assessing the brand boils down to trust.
 Will you trust the company with a portion of your earnings?
 Do you trust the way they make business decisions?
 Does the company share your values and passion?

-In order to say that a franchise’s business model works, it has to be proven successful over a certain period of time.
-It has to have a strong track record that will make you feel confident in investing time and effort in running the business for the next couple of years.
+In order to say that a franchisor’s business model works, it has to be proven successful over a certain period of time.
+It has to have a strong track record of success.
+This will make you feel confident in investing time and effort in running the business for the next couple of years.
 Its business systems should cover all necessary processes such as marketing, communication, and payroll.

 The car wash service is your main product and how it will be received by your target market should be one of your topmost concerns.
 The franchisor should offer car wash systems that will be readily availed by your target market.